 7) Cesare Siepi

-Born on February 10, 1923, Cesare Siepi was an Italian opera singer and considered one of the most refined post-war era basses.
+Born on February 10, 1923, Cesare Siepi was an Italian opera singer and considered one of the most refined post-war era greatest basses.
 His voice carried a deep and warm timbre that was resonant and wide-ranging in its lower register.
 It also had a relaxed vibrato and vibrant upper register.